Jahorina Ski Resort

 Jahorina Ski Resort (Ски центар Јахорина), officially named Olympic Center Jahorina, is a mountain resort and the largest and most popular winter tourism resort in Bosnia and Herzegovina.

-The ski resort is situated on the slopes of Jahorina mountain in Dinaric Alps.
-It is located 15 km from the municipality of Pale in the Republika Srpska entity and 30 km from the Sarajevo International Airport.
-The Jahorina ski resort hosted alpine skiing competition during the 1984 Winter Olympics.
+The ski resort on the slopes of Jahorina mountain in Dinaric Alps is located 15 km from the municipality of Pale in the Republika Srpska entity and 30 km from the Sarajevo International Airport.
+During the 1984 Winter Olympics, it hosted alpine skiing competition.

 History

 The first written documents recorded skiing on Jahorina mountain in the late 19th century during the Austro-Hungarian rule.
-The origins of organized tourism on Jahorina trace back to 1923, founding year of the ski resort.
+The origins of organized tourism on Jahorina trace back to 1923, the founding year of the ski resort.
 Between the First and the Second World War, ski jumps and a mountain lodge were constructed at Jahorina.
 The first Yugoslav ski rally was held at Jahorina in 1937.

 After World War II, Jahorina hosted the "International Students Winter Week" in 1955, a forerunner to the Winter Universiade that would start five years later in Chamonix, France.

 The Jahorina ski resort was the site of the Women's Alpine Winter Olympic competitions during the 1984 Winter Olympics, that took place from 8–19 February 1984 in Sarajevo, SFR Yugoslavia.
 Starting from 1984, Jahorina ski resort bares the official name "Olympic Center Jahorina".